This is one of our special homeschool history weeks in the River Houses: the week of the 19th of April, the day the American Revolution began in 1775.

 The primary sources available for study include engravings and illustrations, private letters, official documents, and even a politically contentious colonial teapot.Β βοΈ

-What other historical events and American anniversaries are you studying in your homeschool this Leo Term? π¦
+What other historical events and American anniversaries are you and your students examining in your homeschool this Leo Term? π

-β‘β Explore more: For a quick review of the beginning of the American Revolution, turn to page 289 in your River Houses history encyclopedia.Β π
+β‘β Explore more: For a quick homeschool review of the American Revolution, turn to page 289 in your River Houses history encyclopedia.Β π

 β‘β Come, here’s the map: History and geography are always closely intertwined.
 Be sure to have your homeschool atlas out and open for your students as they explore this (or any other) historical topic.Β πΊ